Skip to main content

 A-Level

-The typical offer range is A*AA - A*A*A for most Arts & Social Sciences courses as well as Psychological and Behavioural Sciences and Veterinary Medicine.
-For Economics, Mathematics, and sciences courses the typical offer range is A*A*A - A*A*A*.
+Offers are typically a minimum of A*AA - A*A*A for most Arts & Social Sciences courses as well as Psychological and Behavioural Sciences and Veterinary Medicine.
+For Economics, Mathematics, and Sciences courses the offer is typically a minimum of A*A*A - A*A*A*.

 International Baccalaureate

-Our typical offer for International Baccalaureate applicants is usually 42 – 43 points overall (including bonus points) and 7,7,6 / 7,7,7 in Higher Level subjects.
+Our typical offer for International Baccalaureate applicants is a minimum of 42 – 43 points overall (including bonus points) and 7,7,6 / 7,7,7 in Higher Level subjects.

 Scottish Advanced Highers